thriveweb/sailinginparadise/content/boatTours/2018-08-31-private-charters.md

   spectacular views and access to pristine beaches as the boat arrives at isolated islands surrounded by crystal clear turquoise waters.
-There are plentiful activities available on board to keep you entertained including Beach Volleyball, Stand Up Paddleboards, Inflatables and Beach Cricket.
+There are plentiful activities available on board to keep you entertained including Beach Volleyball, Stand Up Paddleboards, Beach Cricket and splash mats.

   Sail at sunset and you will be treated to a sunset across the Broadwater and over the Gold Coast Mountains followed by the twinkling Gold Coast City Skyline by night, simply breathtaking!